hermengardo/sound_visualizer/README.md

 ![](./Sketches/sample.gif)

 ## **Introduction**
-- Javascript application that allows the user to visualize audio.
-The user can upload an audio file into the application, then play it back while viewing a real-time spectrum visualization.
-The visualization updates continuously as the audio plays, providing an interactive experience.
+- A JavaScript application that enables users to visualize audio.
+Users can upload an audio file to the application and play it back while observing a real-time spectrum visualization.
+The visualization dynamically updates as the audio plays, delivering an interactive experience.

 ## **Instalation**
 1. Clone the repository to your local machine by running the following command in your terminal: